segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 > You might need to reauthorize your HubSpot account to use all of the features associated with v2 Actions.

 ### Sync modes
-Sync modes allow users to define how Segment should update the data in your downstream destination.
+Sync modes allow users to define how Segment should update the data in your destination.

 Available sync modes for the Custom Object and Custom Event Actions include:
 - **Update**: Modify existing records in the destination without adding new ones.